yashensha/calculator-js/README.md

 ### Call Function from btn-click

-- Make a `function on script path`
+- Make a `function` on script path.

-- call `id-of-element-to-change` in script.
+- Call `id-of-element-to-change` in script.

 - Add `onclick = funct-to-call` on btn to click.

-- Give value to change.
+- Give `value` to change.